 As you might have guessed, jumbo non-conforming mortgage loans are generally used by people who are purchasing higher-end properties.
 By design, the conforming loan limits are usually set higher than the median home price within a particular county.
 In theory, this gives home buyers plenty of properties to choose from without having to venture into jumbo mortgage territory.

-In Clark County, Washington, for example, the median home price was around $332,500 in 2018.
-The conforming loan limit for the county is currently $453,100.
-That’s well above the median price for a house in the area.
+In Clark County, Washington, for example, the median home value was around $352,100 in April 2019, according to Zillow.
+The conforming loan limit for the county is currently $484,350.
+That’s well above the median value for a house in the area.
 Most other counties in the state work out the same way.

 To recap: What is a jumbo loan in Washington State?
 In most counties, it’s a home loan that exceeds the conventional / conforming limit of $484,350.
 In the Seattle metro area, a jumbo mortgage loan is one that exceeds the elevated limit of $726,525.